MaksimSzaszkow/emsh/README.md

 #### Object

-Object contains key-value pairs, where key is string and value can be of any type
+Object contains key-value pairs, where key is string and value can be of any type.
+It's equivalent in some languages is struct.

 Emsh: